-The three most impactful people in determining the joy, success and fulfillment an employee finds in their job…
+New hires present the best opportunityto put employees on their path to achieve their greatest potential.
+There are three very impactful people in determining the joy, success and fulfillment an employee finds in their job…

-I have discovered that typically none of the these three people fully appreciates the honor and responsibility that is bestowed upon them to have this impact on another human.
+Typically, none of the three appreciates the honor and responsibility bestowed upon them to have this impact on another human.

-These three people are crucial not only in determining whether a new hire/employee enjoys their job, is successful at it and finds fulfillment in it.
-For, the joy, success and fulfillment an employee derives from their job is hugely influential in relation to the joy, success and fulfillment that employee derives from life as they spend more of their waking hours at work than they do with their life partner, their children or anyone else.
-It helps to ensure that each of the three people is reminded how vitally important their part in this is, and that we each remember that we can, at any given moment, also see ourselves in each of these roles.
+These three are crucial in determining whether new hires enjoy their job, are successful and find fulfillment.
+For, the joy, success and fulfillment an employee derives from their job greatly impacts their life.
+Employees spend more of their waking hours at work than they do with their life partner/children.
+It helps to remind each of the significance their part in this has.
+We each should recognize that we can, at any given moment, also see ourselves in each of these roles.

 I believe these three people are in order:

-This may sound obvious, but the reason I include this in the list is that I have discovered that often the employees themselves don’t fully appreciate their ability and role in determining their own joy, success and fulfillment at work.
-As leaders, the most important thing we can do for someone we lead is to help them appreciate their own ability to impact their own destiny.
-If we don’t instill a growth mindset in our employees, but rather let them feel the joy, success and fulfillment they derive from their job is more a matter of fate, then not only are we hampering them in achieving their ability to succeed, we are allowing them to get in their own way.
+New hires often don’t fully appreciate their ability and role in determining their own joy, success and fulfillment at work.
+As leaders, our most important task is to help those we lead appreciate their ability to impact their own destiny.
+By enabling a growth mindset, we let them feel the joy, success and fulfillment they derive from their job.
+We enable them discover their ability to succeed, we are allogwing them to get in their own way.
 They can be their own worst enemy or own best champion.

-Sadly, I’ve also seen that as managers we often overlook just how much honor an responsibility is bestowed upon us in making a hiring decision and then managing an employee.
+Sadly, as managers we often overlook the honor and responsibility bestowed upon us in hiring and managing a new hire.
 Each employee does spend more waking hour at work than anywhere else in their life.
 We, as their managers, bear a huge responsibility in making that experience enjoyable, fruitful and fulfilling.
-If we succeed at fulfilling the honor that is bestowed upon us to manager another employee, we ourselves may derive a great deal from that experience in terms of finding our own joy, success and fulfillment in our jobs.
+If successful in fulfilling, we ourselves may derive a great deal from that experience.
+We may finding greater joy, success and fulfillment in our jobs.
 More on the manager’s responsibility at Where to Begin the Journey.

 3. The Spin-Up Buddy / Mentor

-The first three months on a job can be the most influential in determining whether an employee finds joy, success and fulfillment in their job.
+The first three months can be the most influential in whether new hires find joy, success and fulfillment at work.
 Yes, they themselves and their manager bear a huge responsibility in this endeavor.
-However, the odds of success are greatly increased if a new hire has a buddy/mentor that helps spin them us in their role.
+However, success is greatly increased for a new hire when assigned a buddy/mentor.
 Ideally this is someone that works closely with them in a similar role.
-They show them the ropes, they introduce them (along with the manager) to people they should know to succeed in their job, they help ensure they find their feet in doing their job.
+They show them the ropes, they introduce them to people they should know to succeed.
+They help ensure they find their feet in doing their job.

-Often the person bestowed with the honor of being a new hire’s spin-up buddy becomes that employee’s most trusted confident at work and often that relationship continues on well after either or both of those individuals have moved on.
+Often the person honored to be a new hire’s spin-up buddy becomes that new hire’s most trusted confident at work.
+Often that relationship continues on well after either or both of those individuals have moved on.

 The opportunity of consciously choosing and assigning someone into this third role is often over looked.
 Sometimes we refer to these buddies as mentors; however, that implies it must be someone more senior that the new hire.
-It can also be a peer or someone at a lower level (such as having an experienced manager spin up a new director).
+It can also be a peer or someone at a lower level.

-Leave a Trace – as you go through the process described below please view it as your responsibility as a new hire learning how to become productive to make improvements to this process and/or wiki in terms of adding missing steps, correcting things that have change, or clarifying things that may be confusing so as to make the spin up for the next person to join Pure to have a better spin-up experience than you did.
+As new hires, please view it as your responsibility as a new hire to make improvements to this process.
+Add missing steps, make corrections, or clarifying things so as to improve the spin up for the next person.
 To this affect, please feel free to enlist your mentor.

-Also, at IMVU, it’s the mentor’s primary task during spin-up to make the new hire completely self-sufficient and fully-functional as an engineer.
+At IMVU, a mentor’s primary task during spin-up to make the new hire completely self-sufficient and fully-functional as an engineer.
 That supersedes the priority of any other work.
-This may seem sub-optimal in terms of engineering resources, but in fact, it turns out that you that way much sooner have two fully functioning engineers instead of one.
+There is good, long-term ROI to sooner have two fully functioning engineers instead of one.
 We have even had success with a mentor spinning up three engineers at the same time.

 When I started my job at Softlab at Arabellastraße in Munich in 1983, I realized how influential the colleague I shred an office with was in determining how much joy, success and fulfillment I found in my job.

-When I learned that the next engineer we hired was to sit alone in a two person office until we hired another employee, I decided to take it upon myself to move into that office with them to help get them started.
+When I learned that the next engineer we hired was to sit alone in a two person office until bought on another new hire, I decided to take it upon myself to move into that office with them to help get them started.

 Higher Productivity Work Environments

 When Softlab achieved enough success that we could hire an architect to design a new building for us at Zamodorferstraße, we had several discussions around the configuration of that office space.
 One of the considerations was whether we should have one, two or three person offices.
-Despite initially most people feeling inclined toward having individual offices, We ultimately decided the best experience for all would be had by having pairs of employees working together.
+Despite initially most people feeling inclined toward having individual offices, We ultimately decided the best experience for all would be had by having pairs of mentors and new hires working together.

 Note, there we also other factors that went into designing that building to aid in creating the most productive work space possible – such as the width of the hallways, the location of the restrooms, the location of the raised floor computer room (we worked very close to the hardware of the the systems we were designing), …Softlab became the second most successful independent software company at its time (behind SAP) to then get acquired by BMW.My uncle, Carl Martin Dolezalek, made quite a nice living up until the 1970s by advising businesses and factories how to lay out work space so as to gain efficiency as he described in his book “Planung von Fabrikanlagen” first published in 1973.
 His income was derived from a minor percentage of any increases in output due to higher productivity that resulted from changes he suggested.